Tetrabyte/SecureSend/Configuration.md

 # Proxies

-An occasional issue is that when using Password Pusher behind a proxy, the generated secret URLs are incorrect.
+An occasional issue is that when using Tbyte Secure Send behind a proxy, the generated secret URLs are incorrect.
 They often have the backend URL & port instead of the public fully qualified URL - or use HTTP instead of HTTPS (or all of the preceding).

 To resolve this, make sure your proxy properly forwards the `X-Forwarded-Host`, `X-Forwarded-Port` and `X-Forwarded-Proto` headers.

 The values in these headers represent the front end request.
-When these headers are sent, Password Pusher can then build the correct URLs.
+When these headers are sent, Tbyte Secure Send can then build the correct URLs.

 If you are unable to have these headers passed to the application for any reason, you could instead force an override of the base URL using the `PWP__OVERRIDE_BASE_URL` environment variable.